40+ Dangerous Smoking Facts To Share With Your Kids

 Image: Shutterstock

 Even if one does not smoke, just being around people who smoke can cause health problems.
 Secondhand smoke is dangerous for people of all ages.
 It causes more than 41000 deaths every year.
 Lung cancer and lung infection are the most common health hazards associated with smoking.
 Other than these itching, reddening, and watering of the eyes, earaches and wheezing are also health effects.
-Here is few other information about smoking for kids :
+Here are a few other pieces of information about smoking and related pollution facts for kids:

-In a crowded restaurant, smoking can produce ten times more pollution of a busy highway.
+In a crowded restaurant, smoking can produce ten times the pollution of a busy highway.

 Even pets suffer from secondhand smoke.
 It can cause enlarged hearts or even leukemia in dogs.